rafaelcastan/rafaelcastan/README.md

 ### Hi there 👋

-I am Rafael Castanheira, I'm 26 years old and live in Brasil.
+I am Rafael Castanheira, I'm 26 years old and live in Brazil.

 🌱 I’m currently Studying at Rocketseat to be a fullstack developer, I'm working on ReactJs projects.